Hope for Tired Christians (Isaiah 40:27-31)

 Tired Christian, what’s going to help us not just endure but advance?
 Not our own strength, but God and his gospel.
 Look to him today and rely on his promises, and see what God will do through your life and your church.

 Father, we are a weary people.
-I pray that we would look up from our problems and see you instead.
+I pray that we will look up from our problems and see you instead.
 And as we wait on your gospel promises, empower your church with more expectancy, more confidence, more faith, more trust.
 And help us to rise up on eagle’s wings so that we can run and not be weary, walk and not be faint.
 We pray this in Jesus’ mighty name.
 Amen.

 Darryl Dash